Home Majors Architectural History and Criticism

-Architectural History and Criticism Degree
+Architectural History and Criticism

 Students study the evolution of architectural styles, building traditions, and design theory from ancient civilizations through contemporary practice.
 Graduates typically pursue careers in historic preservation, museum curation, architectural journalism, academic research, and cultural heritage organizations.
 This major provides a scholarly foundation for those passionate about how buildings shape culture and society.

-What Architectural History and Criticism Graduates Do
+What Architectural History and Criticism graduates do

 Your deep understanding of buildings can lead you directly into architecture.
 Here, you’ll spend your days translating a client’s vision into detailed construction documents, navigating complex building codes, and coordinating with engineers.
 Early in your career, you might focus on drafting and creating digital models; with experience, you’ll lead entire projects and manage teams.
 Alternatively, you can pursue a more academic path as a historian or professor.
 This work involves deep archival research for scholarly articles, curating museum exhibits on specific movements, or leading studio critiques for the next generation of designers.
 The architect path has the most job openings, while academic and historian roles face slower growth and are more competitive.